How many solar panels do I need to be off the grid?

 The cost of a full off-grid system for a home in the U.S. is comparable at around $30,000-$45,000.
 If you’re installing on a small home, cabin, or RV, that cost will be much less.

-Installing an off-grid solar system on your home, cabin, RV, or van is a great way to meet your energy needs if you live a remote or mobile lifestyle.
+Installing an off grid solar power system on your home, cabin, RV, or van is a great way to meet your energy needs if you live a remote or mobile lifestyle.
 Before you install any solar panels on your roof, make sure you take the time to accurately calculate your energy needs.
 Once you know how much energy you’re using, you’ll be equipped to build the perfect solar installation for your home.
 And if you want additional help, you can purchase one of Renogy’s solar panel kits to make going off-grid even more seamless and headache-free.
 Before you know it, you’ll be cooking and relaxing in your off-grid home, with the peace of mind knowing that you’ll have reliable, affordable energy access for years to come.